KoryrKoryr/KoryrKoryr/README.md

    - **Email:** kibet.d.korir@gmail.com
    - **LinkedIn:** https://www.linkedin.com/in/denis-korir-3ab3a3313/

 - ⚡ Fun fact: I love gaming!
-In future I would like to make a simple webgame and maybe delve into the complex parts later on 😂😂😂

   **ABOUT**
   - I want to have fun coding while providing solutions to current world problems.
 Apart from that, being a fun loving person, I want to also create fun side projects.